Grandma Denny’s Homemade Ranch Dip

 - 2 tsp. dried dill weed

 - 2 tsp.
-Bon Appetit Seasoning Salt
+Beau Monde Seasoning (see notes)

 - Grate onion into a bowl, using the large side of a box grater or flat grater (not a microplane grater.)